Apheresis (linguistics)

-In phonetics and phonology, apheresis (/əˈfɛrɪsɪs, əˈfɪərɪsɪs/; aphaeresis) is the loss of a word-initial vowel producing a new form called aphetism (e.g. American > 'Merican).
+In phonetics and phonology, apheresis (/əˈfɛrɪsɪs, əˈfɪərɪsɪs/; aphaeresis) is a sound change in which a word-initial vowel is lost, e.g., American > 'Merican.
 In a broader sense, it can refer to the loss of any initial sound (including consonants) from a word or, in a less technical sense, to the loss of one or more sounds from the beginning of a word.
+The more specific term aphesis (and its adjective aphetic) is sometimes used to refer to the loss of unstressed vowels.